Date of birth: 3 February 1960

 • After nine months with Austria Wien he was summoned by old friend Jürgen Klinsmann to become his assistant with Germany.
 The pair steered the Nationalmannschaft to a third-place finish on home soil at the 2006 FIFA World Cup.

 • Replaced Klinsmann as head coach, taking the side to a runners-up spot at UEFA EURO 2008 and third place at the 2010 World Cup.
-They also reached the last four of UEFA EURO 2012, before qualifying unbeaten for the 2014 global finals, with Löw subsequently signing a new two-year deal running until 2016.
+They also reached the last four of UEFA EURO 2012, before qualifying unbeaten for the 2014 global finals with the coach signing a new two-year deal running until 2016.
+The real glory was to follow in Brazil, Löw leading the team to their fourth world title with a final defeat of Argentina.

 ©UEFA.com 1998-2014.
 All rights reserved.